cmrivers/ebola/analyses/shinyCountryTimeseries/README.md

 The app requires the following R packages to be installed: RCurl, ggplot2, stringr, reshape2, magrittr, dplyr, scales, shiny

+It can be installed in R via:
+`install.packages(c("RCurl", "ggplot2", "stringr", "reshape2", "magrittr", "dplyr", "scales", "shiny"))`

 The app can also be viewed online by visiting: https://chendaniely.shinyapps.io/shinyCountryTimeseries/